latextemplates/uni-stuttgart-dissertation-template/README.md

 About
 =====
-Inofficial LaTeX template for PhD theses at the University of Stuttgart, Germany.
+Unofficial LaTeX template for PhD theses at the University of Stuttgart, Germany.

 Features
 ========